 It’s usually a friend or a family member who asks.
-And there are two reasons why they have asked you, firstly, that they recognise that you are a talented photographer (which is great to know!) and secondly, they already ‘know you’.
+And there are two reasons why the have asked you, firstly, that recognise that you are a talented photographer (which is great to know!) and secondly, they ‘know you’.

 Perhaps they have trust in you, which is something you cannot replicate with a brand new client.
 It takes a few jobs to build rapport and trust in the industry.

-All a new client would know at first is that you are a good photographer and highly recommended.
+All a new client would know at first is that you are a good photographer.
 They need to have worked with you before they can trust in you.
-A friend or family member know you well enough that this is a foregone conclusion.
+A friend or family member know you well enough that this is a foregone element.

-What Next as a First Time Wedding Photographer
+What Next for a First Time Wedding Photographer?

 It might be your cousin or best friend who has asked you and between you, you both have never photographed a wedding.